Skip to main content

 "No screaming while the bus is in motion!" - Freddy Krueger

 Despite its decline in returns, and its lacklustre reception, The Dream Child still earned enough money at the box office to convince New Line that a further instalment of the Elm Street series might be a hit.
 The studio had noted the waning interest in Part 5 though, and decided that the next film should probably be the last; therefore, it needed to be big enough to give Freddy the explosive send off his fans would expect.
 The original idea featured Alice (Lisa Wilcox) and her son again, who, some years after defeating Krueger must face him again with the help of spectral Dream Warriors.
 Even Peter Jackson allegedly submitted a screenplay!
-The studio were taking no chances, and they threw everything they could at it, including cameo appearances by the likes of Johnny Depp, Rosanne and Alice Cooper, and an all singing-all dancing 3D finale that takes places within the mind of Krueger himself, as it's revealed he obtained his immortality from dream demons who’d been plaguing him since childhood.
+The studio were taking no chances, and they threw everything they could at it, including cameo appearances by the likes of Johnny Depp, Rosanne, and Alice Cooper, and an extravagant 3D finale that takes places within the mind of Krueger himself, as it's revealed he obtained his immortality from dream demons who’d been plaguing him since childhood.
 The original ending of the shooting script, which featured the dream demons corrupting another child, was dropped as New Line didn’t want to set up another sequel; they wanted to push Freddy’s Dead as the last film.
 Who the hell were they kidding?

 Directed by Rachel Talalay, who’d been involved with the series as a producer since Craven’s original hit, it moves away from the gothic atmosphere of its predecessor, as well as the on-going storyline involving Alice and her son Jacob.
 A whole new set of characters were created with the revelation that Krueger has finally succeeded in slaughtering all the teenagers in Springwood.
 He uses the dreams of the last remaining teen, who is on the run and trying to stay awake, to relocate and begin his killing spree over again elsewhere.
-So far, things seem promising, with a daring new plot and promise of an unforgettable finale.
+So far, things seem promising, with a daring new plot, Talalay's edgier tone, and the promise of an unforgettable finale.
 From Dream Warriors on, the plots of the Elm Street films had essentially been hung around elaborate set pieces and fantastical death scenes.
 While Freddy’s Dead delves into the past of the titular killer, depicting his childhood and development into a killer, its plot is as draped around bombastic set pieces as its predecessors.
 It also reveals that Freddy has a daughter, who until this film had never been mentioned.
 It wasn’t unusual for ongoing horror franchises to introduce previously unheard of siblings who came out of the woodwork to put a stop to the bloody antics of their serial killing relative.
 Friday the 13th did the same thing in Part 9 of its series, Jason Goes to Hell: The Final Friday.
 FYI, there was nothing final about it, either!
 You just can’t keep a popular slasher franchise down.

 The depiction of Springwood throughout the series, particularly in the first film, was that of a white picket-fenced suburbia, completely at odds with the violence taking place in the dreams of its teenage inhabitants, ensuring the horror was unexpected and shocking.
 In Freddy’s Dead, Springwood is a ghost town, with childless parents wandering around in a daze, or playing at an abandoned funfair.
-It’s twisted and off and when the teens from the shelter arrive there one of them quips, ‘We’re in Twin Peaks!’
+It’s twisted and weirdly exaggerated and when the teens from the shelter arrive there one of them quips, ‘We’re in Twin Peaks!’
 Whereas the dreams from Part 3 onwards played out in elaborate dreamscapes and gothic churches, the boiler room from the early films reappears here, adding to the grimy urban feel, which is totally at odds with the overblown comedic violence.
 The most disturbing scene unfolds as Tracy has a nightmarish encounter with her abusive father who morphs into Krueger.
 The underlying issues of domestic abuse, rape and incest are genuinely unsettling.

 References to the first film abound when the gang realise they can defeat Krueger by pulling him out of their dreams and into reality.
 Maggie volunteers to fall asleep and track him down, donning a pair of 3D glasses to help her in her quest.
 Entering Krueger’s memories she sees the origins of the ‘Bastard son of a hundred maniacs’, his troubled childhood, abusive father (Alice Cooper!) and the Elm Street parents torching him in his boiler room.
-She also realises that her recurring dream is a repressed childhood memory; turns out she saw her father – Freddy Krueger! – killing her mother.
+She also realises that her own recurring dream is a repressed childhood memory; turns out she saw her father – Freddy Krueger! – killing her mother.
 Bombarding the audience with 3D demons and all manner of slap-stick violence, the film simply can’t manage to build any tension.
 Despite its interesting central concept and two great central characters in the form of Maggie and Tracy, the final showdown is rather anti-climactic, with Maggie simply blowing up Krueger in the basement of the youth shelter.

 Popular posts from this blog